FlipWebApps/GameFramework/README.md

 * Debugging and test functions
 * Many helper classes and components from Animation through UI

 The source code is open and free to use in your games under a license similar to other assets from the Unity Asset Store.
-If you make modification or improvements please submit them back for inclusion.
+If you make modification or improvements please consider submitting them back for inclusion.

+## Help and Tutorials
+We are gradually adding tutorials and more help to [our website](http://www.flipwebapps.com/game-framework/)

+We have also created a package on the [Unity Asset Store](http://u3d.as/mtk) that includes the framework code and also additional samples and tutorials that show you how to get the most out of the framework.
+Please consider supporting our efforts by downloading this.

+## Background
+While developing games, we have slowly built up our own internal framework that lets us quickly and easily create and release new games.
+It is our wish to contribute and make this available to the community to help others.
+It is freely available so even those with little or no budget can use it.
+We appreciate however if you are able to download and rate the [Asset Store Package](http://u3d.as/mtk) to help support the effort needed to maintain this framework.

+If you have any questions then please [Contact Us](http://www.flipwebapps.com/contact/)

 ## Contribution

 We appreciate all contributions.
 If you want to contribute then here are a few guidelines:

 * If you want to add a feature, post an issue about it first.
 Some features are intentionally left out, others may already be in the works, or I may have some advice on how I think it should be done.
-* If you want to do a bug fix, it might not be a bad idea to post about it too.
-I've had the same bug fixed by multiple people at the same time before.
+* If you want to do a bug fix, please post about it too incase others are already working on it.
 * Pull requests should have a single commit.
 If you have multiple commits, squash them into a single commit before requesting a pull.
 * Try and follow the code styling already in place.